Cyril Callister: Early life

 In early 1915, Callister was employed by food manufacturer Lewis & Whitty, but later that year he enlisted in the Australian Imperial Force.
 After 53 days, however, he was withdrawn from active service on the order of the Minister for Defence and assigned to the Munitions Branch, making explosives in Britain due to his knowledge of chemistry.
 He worked on munitions in England, Wales, and then in Scotland, at HM Factory Gretna where he worked as a shift chemist.
 Whilst at Gretna he was elected as an Associate of the Institute of Chemistry in 1918.

 Following the end of World War I, he met and married Scottish girl Katherine Hope Mundell and returned to Australia and resumed employment with Lewis & Whitty in 1919.

 The invention of Vegemite

 In the early 1920s, Callister was employed by Fred Walker and given the task of developing a yeast extract, as imports from the United Kingdom of Marmite had been disrupted in the aftermath of World War I. He experimented on spent brewer's yeast and independently developed what came to be called Vegemite, first sold by Fred Walker & Co in 1923.

 Working from the details of a James L. Kraft patent, Callister was successful in producing processed cheese.
 The Walker Company negotiated a deal for the rights to manufacture the product, and in 1926, the Kraft Walker Cheese Co. was established.
 Callister was appointed chief scientist and production superintendent of the new company.

 Children

-Between 1919 and 1927 the Callisters had three children: Ian, Bill and Jean, who were the original Vegemite kids.
+Between 1919 and 1927 the Callisters had three children: Ian, Bill and Jean, who were "the original Vegemite kids".
+Drew is a great-great-grandson and loves his Vegemite.
 During World War II, Ian died.